cytoscape/cytoscape.js/documentation/md/style.md

 These properties apply only to edges:

  * **`curve-style`** : The curving method used to separate two or more edges between two nodes; may be `bezier` (default) or `haystack` (for which loops are unsupported).
 Note that `haystack` edges work best with `ellipse`, `rectangle`, or similar nodes.
 Smaller node shapes, like `triangle`, will not be as aesthetically pleasing.
 Also note that edge arrows are unsupported for `haystack` edges.
+ * **`haystack-radius`** : A value between 0 and 1 inclusive that indicates the relative radius used to position haystack edges on their connected nodes.
+The outside of the node is at 1, and the centre of the node is at 0.
  * **`control-point-step-size`** : From the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
  * **`control-point-distance`** : Overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
  * **`control-point-weight`** : Weights control points along the line from source to target.
 This value ranges on [0, 1], with 0 towards the source node and 1 towards the target node.